rstropek/PracticalDevOpsTraining/readme.md

 ## Slides and Exercises

-**Note that you can view the slides online at [http://rstropek.github.io/PracticalDevOpsTraining/](http://rstropek.github.io/PracticalDevOpsTraining/)**.
+**Note that you can view the agenda slides with links to related resources online at [http://rstropek.github.io/PracticalDevOpsTraining/](http://rstropek.github.io/PracticalDevOpsTraining/)**.
+You can also [download a slide deck with related content from Onedrive](https://onedrive.live.com/download?cid=632D39C47B303BA3&resid=632D39C47B303BA3%21132534&authkey=AEIDHvi5wAijm4s).

 **You find the exercises of the training in the [Exercises](Exercises) folder.**